UCSC-Baskin-School-of-Engineering/staticify/README.md

 # Staticify
 Create a static mirror of a Drupal 7 website.
+- Removes login and search forms
+- Creates a 404 page.

 ## Setup
 1. Install node.js ^8.0.0 (I prefer to install it with [nvm](https://github.com/creationix/nvm#installation))
 2. Run `npm install`

 ## Directions
 Run `bash staticify.sh <domain_name>` to generate a static site.
-A folder with the same name as the website will be generated containing the static content.
+The static content will be downloaded to the directory: `./static_websites/<domain_name>`.

 Example: `bash staticify.sh www.example.com`